7 Things You Should Know About Letting Go and Moving Forward

 Be okay with experiencing sadness, disappointment, anger, loss, grief, and fear of what comes next.

-Don’t trick yourself into thinking you’re addicted to being busy in order to suppress emotions.
+Don’t trick yourself into thinking you’re addicted to being busy to suppress emotions.

 When we have a physical illness, our body heals by fever, vomiting, chills, and trembling.